Gildorym/BasicChar/README.md

 BasicChar
 =========

-Small temporary class system for the Gildorym server.
+Small temporary class system for the Gildorym server